danielharrell/SumLect2015/Lost_Idea_LA.md

 marry a skill to a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.
-And it is also what one might say is contained in the idea of a liberal art: a skill married to a subject, in a whole of such skills and subjects, that gives to liberal education its content.
+This is also what one could say is contained in the idea of a liberal art: a skill married to a subject, in a whole of such skills and subjects, that gives content to a liberal education.

-But one might also suspect that a liberal education has no content in this sense, and that the liberal arts as traditionally conceived shows us why.
+But one might also suspect that a liberal education has no content in this sense, and that the liberal arts as traditionally conceived show us why.
 They were learned, after all, by the few rather than the many---the leisured few, in that sense already free from servitude.
 The education they received, then, was 'liberal,' it could be